-The task of the group is regular presence on water areas where the fisheries rights are owned by the Hungarian state.
+The group consists of public officials with higher education qualifications who passed the provost and fisheries guard exam.
+The task of the group is regular presence on fisheries areas of the country where the fisheries rights are owned by the Hungarian state.
 The state fisheries guards can not only control on watersides but also they can track the movement of fish and fish products from the water to the table.
 Thus, they can also control at restaurants and in fish shops.
-The work plan and work schedule of the group are set up by the Directorate of Plant Protection and Soil Conservation of the NÉBIH.
+The work plan and work schedule of the group are set up by the Agriculture Directorate of the NÉBIH.